spences10/scottspence.com/posts/2021/08/12/once-click-links-page/index.md

 sort of service.
 One location for all your social links.

 This is a nice project as a proof of concept to get you set up with your own socials links.
-I've made this with in conjunction with [Jamie Barton] as a simple once click set up.
+I've made this in conjunction with [Jamie Barton] as a simple one click set up.

 This was part inspired from a post from [Avneesh Agarwal] and from some work Jamie had done a while ago.
-Avneesh's post on [Hashnode] details making it with a framework.
+Avneesh's post on [Hashnode] details making it with the NextJS framework.

-This example is a full jamstack example using Handlebars.js and Tailwind CSS.
+This example is a full jamstack lightweight example using Handlebars.js and Tailwind CSS.

-All you need to do is enter your details into the prompt provided.
+All you need to do is enter your details into the prompts provided.
 There's a choice of platforms Netlify or Vercel.

-The one thing you'll need one of the following git hosting accounts
+The one thing you'll need one of the following git hosting accounts:
-already: GitLab, GitHub, or BitBucket.
+GitLab, GitHub, or BitBucket.
 I'm guessing if you're reading this then you have at least one of these already.

 ## Deploy with Netlify